ioschkagautier/BIManalyst_g_22/A5/A5 Reflect.md

 - **For My Thesis:**
 	Bruno - OpenBIM will be used to evaluate modular designs' environmental impact, with tools like ifcOpenShell and Speckle playing a central role in analyzing LCA and CO₂ emissions.
-	Janin - Improvement of system thinking and its modelling.
+	Janin - Enhancement of system thinking and its modelling.
 Remodelling and linking of data structures.
   Ioshka -
 - **In Professional Life:**
 	Bruno - OpenBIM will become an essential part of my workflow, enabling better collaboration, data integration, and in architectural design and project development.
-	Janin - It will be used to enable better informed decisions to be made based on evidence and analysis, rather than on best practice.
+	Janin - Probably to enable better informed decisions to be made based on evidence and analysis, rather than on best practice.
 	Ioshka -
 ---